-All university employees and students shall disclose all intellectual property to the Office of Technology and Commercialization.
+All university employees and students shall disclose all intellectual property to the Technology Transfer and Contracts .

 University facilities are for the use of University employees and University students.
-Organizations and persons who are not employees or students of the university may not access or use university facilities without prior written approval of the Associate Vice President for Research.
+Organizations and persons who are not employees or students of the university may not access or use university facilities without prior written approval of the Associate Vice President for Research and Sponsored Programs.
 A facility use agreement or visiting scientist agreement, as appropriate, shall be executed outlining the rights and responsibilities of the parties.